 - Plastic Bags– Many grocery stores offer plastic bag recycling, check with your local stores to see if they do.

 - Inkjet Cartridges- Best Buy and Staples will recycle inkjet cartridges.
+At Staples, you can even earn back rewards.

 Do you know of more places to recycle hard to recycle items?
 Please share in the comments below or on our Facebook page.